pchansen/GetData/Codebook.md

 ## CODES USED IN **INTERMEDIATE** DATA FILE (PROCESSED DATA AS AT END OF STEP 4)

 ### SubjectID (Column 1)
 There are 30 unique Subject IDs.
-These are coded 1-30.
+These are coded as integers in the range 1-30.
+(This is the same as the raw input files).

 ### Activity (Column 2)